The Common Metadata Repository: The Foundation of NASA’s Earth Observation Data

 The CMR also facilitates a more consistent metadata representation.
 All metadata are evaluated against a common set of core EOSDIS metadata requirements (the UMM) based on the International Standards Organization (ISO) 19100 series of standards, which are the specific international standards designed for geophysical metadata (such as ISO 19115 and ISO 19139).
 This, in turn, increases the interoperability of EOSDIS data and data collections with collections held by other agencies that also are based on these international standards.

 3. Designing for future growth and a big data future: CMR ingest services easily can be adjusted to handle data reprocessing demands and additional data loads without degradations in service.
 In fact, these services were designed from the outset to handle the more than one billion records that are expected by 2020.
 This allows more metadata to be discovered and used by more users and applications.
 This feature also allows the metadata archive to easily grow as data holdings increase while maintaining highly available, sub-second search performance.

-Development of NASA Earth Science Data Collections and the Need for the CMR
+Development of NASA Earth Science Data Collections and the Need for CMR

-The UMM is a common data model across metadata in the CMR, and provides mappings between CMR-supported existing metadata standards (such as ECHO 10, DIF 9, and ISO 19115-1) directly to the UMM without the need for an additional translation.
-In addition, ISO 19100-series standards are being applied to Earth science metadata represented by the UMM.
+UMM is a common data model across metadata in CMR, and provides mappings between CMR-supported existing metadata standards (such as ECHO 10, DIF 9, and ISO 19115-1) directly to UMM without the need for an additional translation.
+In addition, ISO 19100-series standards are being applied to Earth science metadata represented by UMM.

-Looking Towards the Future: What the CMR Means for You
+Looking Towards the Future: What CMR Means for You